ai-practitioners/time-series-forecasting/README.md

 </path/to/venv/bin/python>
 ```

-<b>Add packages into virtual environment.</b>
+**Add packages into virtual environment.**

 After activating your virtual environment, you can add libraries to it by using `pip`.
-Ensure you are in the same directory as your virtual environment, execute the following command in terminal and wait for the installations to complete.
+Ensure you are in the same directory as your virtual environment, execute the following command in the terminal and wait for the installations to complete.
 ```bash
 pip install -r requirements.txt
 ```